hellenike/textbook/docs/topics/module4/relative-clauses/index.md

 - The house that I own has two floors.
 - The husband narrated to the jurors the events which occurred.

-> For practice, compose in English your own sentences in English with relative clauses.
-Can you find ways to use relative pronouns in all four cases?
+> For practice, compose in English your own sentences with relative clauses.
+Can you find ways to use relative pronouns in all four ancient Greek cases?